We found 220 results that contain "training"

 Posted on: #iteachmsu

-Join MSU IT, MSU Libraries, the Center for Teaching and Learning Innovation (CTLI), and the Enhanced Digital Learning Initiative (EDLI) at the virtual 2023 Fall Educator Seminars, August 23 - 25.
-Various free trainings and webinars are offered each day to help prepare MSU educators for the new academic year.
+Join MSU IT Educational Technology, MSU Libraries, the Center for Teaching and Learning Innovation (CTLI), the Enhanced Digital Learning Initiative (EDLI), and MSU IT Training at the virtual 2025 Fall Educator Seminars, August 21 - 22.
+Various trainings and webinars are offered each day at no cost to help prepare MSU educators for the new academic year.
 Sessions will dive into topics such as how to design effective, interactive courses for students or how to connect with library resources, and more.

 PEDAGOGICAL DESIGN